-The Company has not paid dividends on its common shares since incorporation.
-The Company has no present intention of paying dividends on its common shares.
+The Company has not paid dividends on its Shares since incorporation.
+The Company has no present intention of paying dividends on its Shares.
 Payment of dividends of distributions in the future will be dependent on the earnings and financial condition of the Company and other factors which the directors may deem appropriate at that time.